awsdocs/elb-application-load-balancers-user-guide/doc_source/target-group-register-targets.md

 **To register or deregister targets using the AWS CLI**
 Use the [register\-targets](https://docs.aws.amazon.com/cli/latest/reference/elbv2/register-targets.html) command to add targets and the [deregister\-targets](https://docs.aws.amazon.com/cli/latest/reference/elbv2/deregister-targets.html) command to remove targets\.

+### Register or Deregister a Lambda Function<a name="register-lambda-function"></a>

+You can register a single Lambda function with each target group\.
+Elastic Load Balancing must have permissions to invoke the Lambda function\.
+If you no longer need to send traffic to your Lambda function, you can deregister it\.
+After you deregister a Lambda function, in\-flight requests fail with HTTP 5XX errors\.
+To replace a Lambda function, it is better to create a new target group instead\.
+For more information, see [Lambda Functions as Targets](lambda-functions.md)\.

+**To register or deregister a Lambda function**

+1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

+1. On the navigation pane, under **LOAD BALANCING**, choose **Target Groups**\.

+1. Select your target group and choose the **Targets** tab\.

+1. If there is no Lambda function registered, choose **Register**\.
+Select the Lambda function and choose **Register**\.

+1. To deregister a Lambda function, choose **Deregister**\.
+When prompted for confirmation, choose **Deregister**\.